illaysasson/DL5-Music-Detector/README.md

 # DL5-Music-Detector

-This application is able to predict and play simple* sheet music, using Deep Learning technology (YOLOV3) and PyQt for the interface.
+This application is able to analyze sheet music, then save and play it using Deep Learning technology (YOLOV3) and PyQt for the interface.

 ![](https://i.imgur.com/HLjsShy.png)